 When it comes to storing vast chunks of numerical or statistical data online, there’s nothing better than Google Sheets.
 It helps users store, calculate, and analyze data for various purposes.
 But, if you need to navigate one datasheet to another, you must know how to link cells in Google Sheets.
 Hyperlinking in Google sheets is one of the most critical factors in terms of formatting a document.

 Google Sheets is the go-to online tool when it comes to huge data be it numerical or statistical.
-From Google Sheets transpose function to hiding columns for a better analysis, there are various ways to handle the data.
+You can merge cells in Google Sheets, and also hide columns for a better analysis when it comes to how to handle the data.

 How To Link Cells In Google Sheets For Easy Referencing